 - What lessons have been learned from this experience?

-The CSO will assign any identified tasks and manage those task to completion.
+The CSO will assign any identified tasks and manage those tasks to completion.